5 Surprising Items That Will Clog Your Bathroom Sink

 Dental floss sits near your faucet handles for convenience, but it is important to keep used strands out of the sink.
 Like hair, floss can catch debris that falls into the drain.
 A small piece of dental floss is enough to clog up the p-trap responsible for creating water suction before liquids drain to your residential sewage system.

 Expect the bathroom sink to keep clogging if dental floss falls down the drain.
-A professional repair may be in order to resolve the problem.
+A professional repair may be done in order to resolve the problem.

 Contact Mr. Rooter Plumbing of Oneida for Sink Repair Services